atakanaltok/awesome-useful-websites/README.md

 * https://web.dev/ - Measure the performance of your website and get actionable insights
 * https://www.webpagetest.org/ - Test a website's performance
 * https://fast.com/ - Measure your internet speed, latency, and upload
+* https://downloadtimecalculator.com/ - Estimate the time required to download any file based on your transfer speed without actually downloading any file
 * https://validator.w3.org/checklink - Check links and anchors in Web pages or full Web sites
 * https://www.urlvoid.com/ - Website Reputation/Safety Checker.
 This service helps you detect potentially malicious websites
 * https://www.similarsites.com/ - Find similar websites and learn about its statistics
 * https://www.locabrowser.com/ - How is your website looks like from a different country?
 Test geo-targeted website from different locations in real time
 * https://statusvista.com/ - An all-in-one status page of the systems your product depends on
+* https://builtwith.com/ - Find out what websites are Built With.
+Database of 59,905+ web technologies and over 673 million websites.
+See which sites use shopping carts, analytics, hosting and many more.
+Filter by location, traffic, vertical and more
+* https://camelcamelcamel.com/ - Free Amazon price tracker monitors millions of products and alerts you when prices drop, helping you decide when to buy